lawrencewoodman/rulehunter/CONTRIBUTING.md

   * Make a pull request to the [repo](https://github.com/vlifesystems/rulehunter) on github.

 #### Developer Certificate of Origin
-Rather than a use a full-blown _Contributor License Agreement_, this project uses a simple _Developer Certificate of Origin_ to confirm that any contributions can be included.
+Rather than use a full-blown _Contributor License Agreement_, this project uses a simple _Developer Certificate of Origin_ to confirm that any contributions can be included.
 The text of the certificate is listed below and the easiest way to confirm this is via [cla-assistant](https://cla-assistant.io/vlifesystems/rulehunter).

     Developer Certificate of Origin
     Version 1.1